10 Tax Tips for Airbnb, HomeAway & VRBO Vacation Rentals

 1. Learn about the 14-day rule

 Tax laws are full of exceptions, but the 14-day rule—sometimes called the "Masters exception" because of its popularity in Georgia during the annual Masters golf tournament—is the most important for anyone considering renting out a vacation home.
-Under this rule, you don't report any of the rental income you earn from the short-term rental, as long as you:
+Under this rule, you don't report any of the rental income you earn from the short-term rental, as long as you both:

-- Use the vacation house yourself 14 days or more during the year
+- use the vacation house yourself 14 days or more during the year

 If you meet the requirements of the 14-day rule, you do not have to report the income on your taxes and you don't deduct any expenses as a rental expense.